openwebos/build-desktop/README.md

 Please note that this version of the build provides minimal runtime functionality.

-1) Change to the folder where the files are located:
+1) Change to the folder where the build-desktop scripts are located (if necessary).

-        cd ~/luna-desktop-binaries

 2) Start up the service bus: